Where everything's made with love

 frozen cinnamon rolls that taste homemade

-I'm actually embarrassed, and I feel a little foolish that I waited so long to try them.
+I'm actually embarrassed that I waited so long to try them.
 Please don't make the same mistake!
 When you make frozen cinnamon rolls this way, they are delightfully light, soft, buttery, and cinnamonly delicious.

 It takes less than ten minutes to prepare them to nap overnight in the refrigerator, let them rise for an hour or so, and then bake for about twenty minutes in a 350-degree oven.
-The frozen rolls come with plenty of yummy cream cheese icing to frost the whole pan generously.
+The frozen rolls come with plenty of yummy cream cheese icing to generously frost the whole pan.

 Why You'll Love These Cinnamon Rolls

-In my opinion, the number one thing to love is there's no mess.
+In my opinion, the number one thing to love is the total lack of mess.
 There are no bowls and beaters to wash and no sticky counter to clean.

 Look at these perfect Rhodes cinnamon rolls.
-Someone had already made the dough, rolled it out, buttered it, and loaded it with cinnamon sugar.
-Then, the roll of dough was cut into exactly twelve identical perfect swirls, ready for me to use, and the hardest part was cutting open the bag!
+Someone already made the dough for us, rolled it out, buttered it, and loaded it with cinnamon sugar.
+Then the roll of dough was cut into exactly 12 identical swirls, ready for me to use, and the hardest part was cutting open the bag!
 Zero work, zero cleanup!

 frozen cinnamon rolls lined up in the pan.

-You only need to add a stick of butter, melted, and the dry mix from one package of vanilla cook-and-serve pudding!
+All YOU need to do is add melted butter and the dry mix from one package of vanilla cook-and-serve pudding!

 How To Make Yummy Cinnamon Rolls From Frozen Dough

-Line up the frozen cinnamon rolls in a greased nine-inch by thirteen-inch pan.
+Line up the frozen cinnamon rolls like soldiers in a greased nine-inch-by-thirteen-inch pan.
 Drizzle the melted butter over them, then sprinkle the dry pudding mix.
 Tough job, right?

-Cover the pan with plastic film and put it in the refrigerator overnight or for eight hours so the rolls can defrost.
+Cover the pan with plastic film and refrigerate overnight (about 8 hours) so the rolls defrost.
 Remove them from the fridge and let them rise for about an hour.
 They'll snugly fill the pan when they're ready.

 Bake them in a 350-degree oven for about twenty minutes or until they're evenly golden brown.
 Set them on a rack and let them cool until they're about room temperature or a little warmer.